 The primary role of the Compensation Committee's independent compensation consultant (Willis Towers Watson) is to assist the Compensation Committee with overseeing the development and approval of our compensation policies and programs.
 Except as otherwise noted in this Compensation Discussion and Analysis, the Compensation Committee's compensation determinations are the result of the Compensation Committee's business judgment with respect to compensation matters.
-The Compensation Committee's judgment is informed by the experiences of the members of the Compensation Committee and analysis and input from the Compensation Committee's independent compensation consultants, among other factors.
+The Compensation Committee's independent compensation consultants, among other factors.
 The Compensation Committee has assessed the independence of Willis Towers Watson and has concluded that its engagement does not raise any conflict of interest with the Company or any of its directors or executive officers.
 During 2019, Willis Towers Watson performed a number of services for the Compensation Committee, including but not limited to reviewing and providing guidance on: